CanopyTax/canopy-styleguide-old/src/custom-elements/cps-button/Readme.md

 - `disable-on-click` (optional): This is the same as the disable-on-click property, just it's an attribute.
 The string "true" or "false" is expected.

 ## JS Events
-Right now there are no events that cp-button emits.
+Right now there are no events that cps-button emits.
 Use event listeners on the `<button>` element itself to get key events, click events, etc.